 Here's a Fairfax piece regarding the books that have had a big influence on my writing.

-I'm also involved with an exciting Jeff and Tim Buckley musical event, A State of Grace, due to be staged in Australia and New Zealand during September 2015.
+I'm also involved as Creative Associate with an exciting Jeff and Tim Buckley musical event, A State of Grace, which will be staged in Australia and New Zealand during September 2015.
 My next co-writing project is entitled The Fighter and will be in stores September 2015.

 I'm a member of the Australian Society of Authors and am part of their non-fiction writers' mentorship program.